merriammassey/datasci-distributions/README.md

 ## Description

 As part of an AWS Machine Learning course, I converted distribution code into a Python package by modularizing the code and creating the required files.
+Then, I distributed the package on PyPi.

 The project demonstrates object oriented programming topics such as encapsulation, magic methods, and inheritance of attributes and methods.